gajagajago/deepshare/README.md

 # Network Contention-Aware Cluster Scheduling with Reinforcement Learning [Paper]

-DeepShare is a framework for (1) training network contention-aware scheduling policy using RL and (2) deploying it to GPU clusters.
+DeepShare is a framework for (1) training network contention-aware scheduling policy using RL and (2) deploying it for efficient management of distributed DL jobs in GPU clusters.

 <img src="assets/exp.png" title="exp">